 When a dispute arises, it is often too late to amend the articles to cover minority shareholder rights.
 Amendment to any set of articles requires at least 75% of the shareholders to vote in favour of the amendment.
 In cases of dispute, it is fair to assume that the majority shareholders will not be willing to pass a resolution to assist a minority.
 This leaves the aggrieved shareholder with only the limited statutory rights.

-Time and cost can be saved if protection is agreed via the articles or a shareholders’ agreement before the shares are acquired.
+Time and cost can be saved if minority shareholder protection is agreed via the articles or a shareholders’ agreement before the shares are acquired.

 Often minorities suspect the business is not being managed properly but lack evidence.
 All claims need evidence.
 Controlling shareholders and directors will often refuse to voluntarily disclose evidence.
 Therefore, in practice, one of the most important provisions to include for a minority shareholder is the right to access financial records.
 The right to see financial data will not arise automatically under the Companies Act but can be created via the articles or shareholders agreement.